-Ever feel like it’s time for a soldering tune-up?
+Ever feel like it’s time for a soldering torch tip tune-up?
 We asked Johanna Harold, one of our Halstead Preferred Teachers, to share her top three tips for working the torch.
-Johanna runs Harold Studio, a jewelry making studio with classes in Phoenix, Arizona.
+Her soldering torch tips found below will certainly help the beginner and advanced students.

 Adjust the size and intensity of the flame for the size of the piece.
 If you are soldering only bezel wire or a jump ring together, and have a smaller tip available, put that on and get in close to the piece.

 If you are working on a very large piece, put on your largest torch tip and adjust the intensity to high, to make sure the piece is getting even heat and heating up the piece quickly enough to flow the solder before oxidation happens.

 The distance of the torch from the piece to be soldered is crucial and must be adjusted depending on the flame size.
 When done correctly, this will achieve two objectives: soldering your piece and keeping it clean.